Sangitaswain/CodeXam-platform/README.md

-✅ Performance: Optimized CSS and animations (OPTIMIZED) ✅ Bug Fixes: All missing routes and files resolved (NEW) ✅ Security: Sandboxed execution with validation (ACTIVE)
+✅ Performance: Optimized CSS and animations (OPTIMIZED) ✅ Bug Fixes: All missing routes and files resolved (NEW) ✅ Security: Sandboxed execution with validation (ACTIVE) ✅ Monitoring: System info and performance tracking (NEW) ✅ Testing: Comprehensive test suite with UI automation (ENHANCED)
 ```

 ## 🎯 Elite Roadmap